TechieNerdSolutions/FullStack-Bootcamp/breakdown.md

 - Functions and objects
 - Hands-on exercises: JavaScript coding challenges

-Lesson 4: Introduction to Backend Development with Flask
+Lesson 4: Introduction to Backend Development with Flask $ Django
 - Introduction to Flask framework
 - Creating routes and handling requests
 - Templating with Jinja2
 - Handling forms and user input
 - Hands-on project: Building a simple Flask application
+- Introduction to Django
+- Setting up a Django Project
+- Django Models and Database Integration
+- Django Views and URL Routing
+- Django Templates
+- Form Handling and User Input Validation
+- Authentication and Authorization

 Lesson 5: Database Management with SQL
 - Introduction to databases and SQL